Matheson History Museum

 Matheson History Museum: The Matheson History Museum’s main exhibition gallery and Mary Ann Cofrin Exhibit Hall are housed in the former American Legion Hall, which was repurposed as a museum in 1994.
 All programs take place in the museum.
 The museum’s offices are also housed in this building, which is located at 513 East University Avenue.

 Matheson Library & Archives: Located at 418 East University Avenue in the historic Gainesville Gospel Tabernacle building, which was built in 1933, it was renovated and restored by the museum in 2016.
 The Matheson History Museum library collection includes more than 20,000 historic Florida postcards, 1,500 stereograph cards, and myriad maps, photographs, documents, books and artifacts.
 The MLA is only open by appointment.

 1867 Matheson House: The Matheson House, one of the three oldest residences in Gainesville, was completed in 1867 by James Douglas Matheson, an emigrant from South Carolina and a prominent merchant.
 For more information on this historic home please visit https://mathesonmuseum.org/about/matheson-house/.

 Tison Tool Barn: Gifted to the museum in 1993, the Tison Tool Barn houses the extensive historic tool collection of John Mason Tison, Jr. It displays historic tools from various industries ranging from lumber to electrical engineering.
 Please call the museum at 352-378-2280 to schedule a tour.

 Sweetwater Park: This park is located directly behind the museum and maintained jointly by the Matheson History Museum and the City of Gainesville.
-The museum is in the process of installing a cell phone tour which will give visitors an overview of downtown Gainesville’s history.
 The park is free and open to the public..